Avaiga/taipy-doc/docs/tutorials/integration/6_ibm_watson_studio/index.md

-By integrating IBM Watson Studio projects with Taipy scenarios, you can streamline workflows for “what-if” analysis and scenario comparison, which are crucial for developing robust Decision Support Systems for your end-users.
+By integrating IBM Watson Studio projects with Taipy scenarios, you can streamline workflows for "what-if" analysis and scenario comparison, which are crucial for developing robust Decision Support Systems for your end-users.
 This integration involves creating custom jobs to interact with IBM Watson Studio's API, allowing you to read from and write to datasets, execute code, and seamlessly combine Watson Studio's capabilities